 The Rising Popularity of Pearl Makeup in Historical Drama The Double

 Recently, the female characters in the historical drama “The Double” have sparked much discussion with their pearl makeup.
 Not only do their hair accessories feature pearls, but their faces are adorned with numerous pearls, too, placed on their foreheads, cheeks, and corners of their mouths.
-Attentive viewers have counted up to 25 pearls on one face, with the least adorned having 8 pearls.
+Attentive viewers have counted up to 25 pearls on one , with the least adorned having 8 pearls.
 This leads to the question: why do they put pearls on their faces?

 The Rising Popularity of Pearl Makeup in Historical Drama The Double-1